gneelies/Capstone/README.md

 ## 1. Introduction

-Cyclistic is a bike-share program that offers inclusive options such as reclining bikes, hand tricycles, and cargo bikes, making it accessible to people with disabilities.
-While most riders choose traditional bikes, about 8% use the assistive options.
-The program is popular for leisure rides, but around 30% of users also rely on it for daily commuting.
-Cyclistic aims to shift its marketing focus towards converting casual riders into annual members as they have proven to be more profitable.
-By analyzing historical bike trip data, the marketing team aims to understand the differences between annual members and casual riders, determine why casual riders would consider a membership, and explore the impact of digital media on marketing strategies.
+In this case study I demonstrate the skills and insights I learned in the Google Data Analytics Professional Certificate Course.
+I will use these skills to complete the tasks of a data analyst working for the fictitious bike-share company Cyclistic.
+Following the data analysis process of Ask, Prepare, Process, Analyze, Share, and Act, I will complete the business task presented to me and help the company make data-driven decisions.

 ## 2. Scenario

-As a junior data analyst on the marketing team at Cyclistic, a bike-share company in Chicago, the director of marketing believes that the company's success hinges on maximizing annual memberships.
-Your team's objective is to gain an understanding of how casual riders and annual members utilize Cyclistic bikes differently.
-With these insights, you will develop a new marketing strategy to convert casual riders into annual members.
-However, your recommendations must be supported by compelling data insights and professional data visualizations in order to obtain approval from Cyclistic executives.
+The Cyclistic Director of Marketing, Lily Moreno, believes the company's future success depends on maximizing the number of annual memberships.
+Therefore, my team wants to understand how casual riders and annual members use Cyclistic bikes differently.
+From these insights, my team will design a new marketing strategy to convert casual riders into annual members.
+But first, Cyclistic executives must apporove our recommendations, so they must be backed up with compelling data insights and professional data visualizations.

+***About The Company***:

+In 2016, Cyclistic launched a successful bike-share offering.
+Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
+The bikes can be unlocked from one station and returned to any other station in the system anytime.

+Cyclistic's appeal is that they offer flexibility in their pricing plans with single-ride passes, full-day passes, and annual memberships.
+Customers who purchase single-ride or full-day passes are referred to as casual riders.
+Customers who purchase annual memberships are Cyclistic members.

+Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
+Moreno believes there is a very good chance to convert casual riders into members.

+Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
+In order to do that, however, Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

 ## 3. Data Analysis Process